15 tips to practice Tajweed at home

 Why this matters: Many students skip this step and jump straight to rules, but if your letter sounds are wrong, all your rules will be wrong too.
 For example, if you can't differentiate between س and ص, you'll apply tajweed rules incorrectly.
 This foundation is essential because incorrect letter sounds affect everything that follows.

-How to do it: Practice each letter individually, focusing on where the sound comes from (throat, tongue, lips).
-Record yourself saying each letter and compare with authentic reciters.
-Spend extra time on similar letters that are commonly confused.
+How to do it: Practice each letter by articulation place (throat, tongue, lips).
+Record and compare with skilled reciters.
+Spend extra time on similar letter pairs.
 Learn more at makhārij guide.

 3. Add Basic Rules Gradually

 Why this works: Many students try to learn multiple rules at once, which leads to confusion and mistakes.
-They might study Noon Sakinah, Meem Sakinah, and Madd all in the same week, then mix them up during recitation.
-Learning one rule at a time helps you master each one properly before moving to the next.
+Learning one rule at a time helps you learn each one properly before moving to the next.

 4. Use Short Surahs for Practice

 Short Surahs (e.g., Al-Ikhlas, Al-Falaq, An-Nas) are great for beginners.
 You can focus on rules like Madd, Ikhfa, and Qalqalah within small, manageable verses.
 These Surahs contain most basic Tajweed rules, making them perfect for concentrated practice.
-Once you master these short Surahs, you'll have a solid foundation for longer recitation.
+Once you learn these short Surahs well, you'll have a solid foundation for longer recitation.

 5. Record and Listen to Your Recitation